timthoithi100/timthoithi100/README.md

 I’m a passionate builder—always seeking elegant, efficient solutions.
 I thrive working with lightweight stacks like Flask + SQLite, but I’ve also explored the world of React, Node, and cloud orchestration because versatility matters.

-- **Multimedia University of Kenya Graduate:** Bachelor’s in Business Information Technology (Sept 2021 – Apr 2025)
+- **Bachelor’s in Business Information Technology:** Multimedia University of Kenya Graduate (Sept 2021 – Apr 2025)
 - **DevOps Engineer:** Moringa School (Jun 2025 – Aug 2025)
 - **Self-taught & Curious:** Most of my work is self-driven, not commercial—recently, I’ve gone deep into DevOps pipelines, containerization, and cloud deployments.